zzalscv2/VirtualFluids/docs/pages/coding-guidelines/Source-Files.md

 <!-- SPDX-FileCopyrightText: Copyright © VirtualFluids Project contributors, see AUTHORS.md in root folder -->
 # Source Files

+## C++ file extensions must be .h, .cpp, .cu or .cuh
-## C++ header files must have the extension .h.
+- C++ header files must have the extension .h.
 Source files must have the extension .cpp.
-In Addition .cu for cuda definition and .cuh for cuda header files.
+In Addition, we use .cu for cuda definition and .cuh for cuda header files.

 Example:
 ```cpp